eslawski/mdx-playground/README.md

 ### Deploying
 This app is currently deployed using [Netlify](https://www.netlify.com).
 Due to the shear amount images contained in this static site, I am unable to utilize the CI features Netlify offers.
 As a result, the site must be built and deployed locally.
 The Netlify CLI is pretty great though in that it will hash all the files, and only upload those it needs.
+Looks like Gatsby might also be able be pull images from external locations.
+This might help with the repo size, but probably won't help with build performance.
+See https://www.gatsbyjs.com/docs/how-to/images-and-media/preprocessing-external-images/

 ```sh
 npm run deploy